Antiquake-rs/antiquake-rs/DEVNOTES.md

  -add jumping
  -add swimming

+change 'report look vector' to 'report entity phys state' and make each thing be an option -- serialize w flags.

 - fix the main menu  -- also give it a custom bg texture !

 - come up with a game loop, a game theme and story and design

+-add GLTF model loading
+-allow for loading any map,  make multiplayer work

+- we r building death run (make a vertical slice)
+- make a crowbar-like weapon ppl can spam on glass bc its fun to do that

  - i think clients need their own local GameStateDelta buffer and a server-based GameStateDelta ( but clients shouldnt apply the same delta twice -- maybe each has an ID )